 - Load Balancing – WiFi Ranger can tether to our smartphone and other WiFi sources and simultaneously load balance data for maximum speed and reliability.
 However, it’s important to remember there is no compensation for slow internet speeds, this device just boosts the signal, not the service itself.
 When we’re working with super slow connections, knowing we can combine for a slightly better and stronger connection can be a game-changer.

 - Networking – The router allows us to connect all our devices to one signal, which is great when a place wants to sell you a code for each device.

 - Bandwidth Management – Keeps tabs on data usage and speeds for each device if desired, allowing for automated parental control and data plan conservation.

-- Extra Security – WPA2 encryption, firewall and SafeSurf feature encrypts all data to help add an extra level of security to unsecured public networks.
+- Extra Security – WPA2 encryption, firewall, and SafeSurf feature encrypt all data to help add an extra level of security to unsecured public networks.

 We’ve been using the Wifi Ranger since our RV days and it has proved its value even more aboard our sailboat.
-While others have to make their way to the marina office to get online, we’re comfortably working from our salon table.
-Or…here in French Polynesia it’s not uncommon to have a fancy hotel near our anchorage.
-We can pop over for a happy hour, get a 24 hour wifi pass and have 24 hours of decent free wifi on our boat!
+While others have to make their way to the marina office to get online, we’re comfortable working from our salon table.
+Or…here in French Polynesia, it’s not uncommon to have a fancy hotel near our anchorage.
+We can pop over for a happy hour, get a 24-hour wifi pass, and have 24 hours of decent free wifi on our boat!
 The bonus is the speeds typically pick up overnight so downloading that new episode of Peaky Blinders isn’t just a pipe-dream.

 The Ranger isn’t something we use often, but when we luck out it’s a downloading, uploading, updating party (overnight and respectfully.
 We are careful not to overload the WiFi so it doesn’t ruin the experience for others).